 While the city-centre is very different to Rosebery, little has changed about McEnearney’s approach, and that’s true to the menu.
-Breakfast could be a bacon butty on house-made sourdough, and for lunch wood-roasted chicken with salads of plum, radish and pistachio.
+Lunch could be a wood-roasted chicken with salads of plum, radish and pistachio.
 For dinner, there’s pickled spanner crab and fermented hot sauce on toast, and a casserole of chorizo, rosemary and wood-roasted rock cod.

 The drinks menu has a similar approach.
 It's almost completely local, without making a big deal of it.